chakra-ui/chakra-ui/packages/anatomy/README.md

 # @chakra-ui/anatomy

-> This is an internal utility, not intended for public usage.

-This package declares the anatomy for common UI elements.
-It mimics the `::part()` selector from the
+This package declares the anatomy for the Chakra UI components.

+It was inspired the `::part()` selector from the
 [W3C CSS Shadow Parts Draft](https://www.w3.org/TR/css-shadow-parts-1/) with
 data-attributes.

+> This is an internal utility, not intended for public usage.

 ## Installation